pineapplehq/hiring-exercises/README.md

 2. Read the `instructions.md` file in the matching directory.
 Be sure to read the instructions carefully and ask any clarifying questions either via [Github issues](https://github.com/pineapplehq/hiring-exercises/issues) or by emailing hiring@heywelcome.com

-3. Create a new **private repository** for your exercise and add [Raul @ Welcome](https://github.com/rgil90) and [Dan @ Welcome](https://github.com/thoughtpunch) as private collaborators.
+3. Create a new **private repository** for your exercise and add [Dan @ Welcome (Head of Engineering)](https://github.com/thoughtpunch) as a private collaborator.

 4. Complete as much of the exercise as you can in 3 hours or less.
-Unless otherwise specified in the `instructions.md` document, you can use any language, framework, or toolchain you wish, although ideally this would be Python, Javascript, and SQL (purely because those are the languages we use to build Welcome and will be the most familiar with)
+Unless otherwise specified in the `instructions.md` document, you can use any language, framework, or toolchain you wish, although ideally this would be Python, Javascript (ReactJS), and SQL (purely because those are the languages we use to build Welcome and will be the most familiar with)

 5. Be sure to include the following in your submission
     * a `README.md` with the following information